Anti-Dialectics For Absolute Beginners

 Sewell again:

 The law of the negation of the negation explains the repetition at a higher level of certain features and properties of the lower level and the apparent return of past features....This whole process can be best pictured as a spiral, where the movement comes back to the position it started, but at a higher level.
 In other words, historical progress is achieved through a series of contradictions.
 Where the previous stage is negated, this does not represent its total elimination.
 It does not wipe out completely the stage that it supplants.
 Engels gives a[n]...example from the insect world.
-"Butterflies, for example, spring from the egg through a negation of the egg, they pass through certain transformations until they reach sexual maturity, they pair and are in turn negated, dying as soon as the pairing process has been completed and the female has laid its numerous eggs."
+'Butterflies, for example, spring from the egg through a negation of the egg, they pass through certain transformations until they reach sexual maturity, they pair and are in turn negated, dying as soon as the pairing process has been completed and the female has laid its numerous eggs.'
 [Quoted from here.
 Paragraphs merged.]

 Universal Change